CPSC462-CryptoCare/LinearRegressionPrediction_V1/README.md

 # LinearRegressionPrediction_V1
-Prediction algorithm is placed in this repository
+Prediction algorithm is placed in predict.py